Mallian people

 Mallian people (Μάλλοι) were a tribe from modern day central Punjab, with capital at today's Multan city, south of the confluence of the Jhelum (Hydaspes) and Ravi, (Hydraotes) rivers.
 They confronted Alexander the Great during his Mallian campaign in 326 BC.
 They are mentioned by ancient Greek historians during the campaign of Alexander.

 Mallian campaign

 After the mutiny of his army at river Beas, Alexander moved southward.
 Hearing this news, Mallians started making preparations for war.
 According to Greek reports they had gathered a total of 90,000 foot, 10,000 horse and 900 chariots.
-However, Alexander advanced quickly then expectations of the Mallians and reached before they could flee.
+However, Alexander advanced quickly than expectations of the Mallians and reached before they could flee.
 Many of them were massacred and rest fled to the Mallian capital, Multan.

 Siege of Multan

 Alexander besieged the city after arriving there some days later.
 When it prolonged, he leaped into the city before the Greek army could through ladders and even succeeded in killing the Mallian leader, however, he became injured by an arrow which struck him in the lungs.
 When Greeks became aware of it, they became furious thinking that Alexander had been killed, and started killing every Mallian in the city.